treeverse/lakeFS/docs/reference/continuous-export.md

 ## Operation

 When continuous export is enabled for a branch its current state is exported to S3.
 From then on, every commit or merge operation to that branch will be exported.
 The commit or merge operation on the branch returns as soon as export starts.
 Multiple commits to the same exported branch may cause some otherwise-overlapping exports to be skipped.
-Eventually the last export will appear.
-This is in line with "eventual consistency" of S3.
+Eventually the last export will appear, per eventual consistency of S3.
+You can use status files to sequence operations after the appearance of all files in a branch or a prefix.

 The export process runs for a while and copies all files.
 This process is highly parallel and does not maintain the creation or modification orders of the source files.
 Export can write